LourensT/SimulatingHyperbolicGraphs/README.md

 ## Expected Results
 for a vertex at radius r_i, we expect it's degree to be around e^(R-r_i)/2 (exp value of poisson distr. of its type.)

+## How To Use
+See the `ExampleUsage.py` for straightforward implementation.

 ## Example Output
 Using v (averagedegrees) = 1, n (number of nodes) = 250, alpha (negative curvature) = 0.6, we obtain the following random graph: